 A pickpocketer doesn’t have a unique or a distinct face.
 Be careful while you are traveling, there will be some pickpockets targeting you when they know that you are a traveler.
 They will empty your wallets and your pockets, and you will not even know.

 2. Do not leave your bag and the valuables unattended

 A loose bag is the easiest target of a thief.
 While you are traveling, all your luggage, bags, and other valuables are your responsibilities.
 Make sure you keep them with you every time.
-Do not leave your bag even at a one-feet distance while you stand in queues for a casual lunch or snacks.
+Do not leave your bagpack even at a one-feet distance while you stand in queues for a casual lunch or snacks.

 Do not leave your daypack or bags anywhere, not even for a short while.
-For safety, you can always loop a strap around your arm, table/chair leg or your waist.
+For safety, you can always loop a strap around your arm, table/chair leg, or your waist.
 Especially when you fall asleep in the buses, trains, or at airports, this will be helpful.
 Doing this ensures that your bag is safe.
-You have at least a part of body sensing your bag even when you fall asleep in public.
+You have at least a part of the body sensing your bag even when you fall asleep in public.